 Research output per year

-I currently teach undergraduate and postgraduate modules across French, Comparative Literatures and Cultures, and Liberal Arts degree programmes in areas including postcolonial Francophone literatures, black feminism, Modernism and affect theory.
+I currently teach undergraduate and postgraduate modules across French, Comparative Literatures and Cultures, and Liberal Arts degree programmes in areas including French and Francophone literatures, introduction to film studies, and feminist and gender theory.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):